Stanyel/devfolio/content/blog/ECGRT/index.md

 ![hurry](./hurry.png)

-My contributions to the were mainly in the electronics hardware, namely the motherboard which served to mount all internal sensors and the MCU (raspberry pi 4).
+My contributions to the were mainly in the electronics hardware, namely the motherboard which served to mount all internal sensors and the MCU (Raspberry Pi 4B).

 ## Motherboard:
 - Custom designed BMS to handle power distribution and battery safety/reliability
 - Board interfaces that internally route most device to device connections to minimize wire volume
 - Unique connector duplicating the scenario we need to change a connection, it is easy to do so without moving the board from its mount.
-- Mechanical contraints include using the motherboard to provide lateral support for the boat's hull
+- Mechanical constraints include using the motherboard to provide lateral support for the boat's hull

 ![cad](./cad.png)
 ![wired](./wired.png)